reactivepixel/Fire-Rubrics/readme.md

 _For the current release tests are not implemented._

 ## Instructions for Usage
--Sounds like a good section that will be written and include video demos.-
+_Sounds like a good section that will be written and include video demos._